jnduli/blog_jnduli.co.ke/content/drafts/pr_comments.rst

 Draft
 -----
 .. # Mostly from swarmia
+.. # added summary from reddit into main article
 PR reviews are a way to improve the code health of a system, while also sharing knowledge and spreading ownership of code.